-- threats to transit passengers and facilities - disruption to services in the event of a natural or human-caused catastrophe
+- threats to transit passengers and facilities - · disruption to services in the event of a natural or human-caused catastrophe

-Threats to Transit Passengers and Facilities [Heading 3]
+Threats to Transit Passengers and Facilities

 Transportation organizations work to enhance the safety of the current transportation system and build security measures into future projects.
-For example, the design of the transit center being planned for downtown Boise may incorporate visual surveillance and communications technology, and space for a police substation.
+For example, the design of the transit center being built in downtown Boise may incorporate visual surveillance and communications technology, and space for a police substation.

-COMPASS examined security in its September 2009 publication, Technology in Mobility Management.
-The report addressed several security-related technologies that can increase the safety of the valley's public transit system, including:
+COMPASS examined security in its September 2009 publication, Technology in Mobility Management.7 The report addressed several security-related technologies that can increase the safety of the valley's public transit system, including:

 - global positioning system (GPS) tracking to allow automated vehicle location.
 While principally a benefit in providing real-time information to transit dispatchers and transit customers, knowing the exact location of a transit vehicle in an emergency is critical.
-(Implemented on buses at the time of this plan.) - radio systems, enabling voice and data communication in the event of an emergency or on-board threat.
-(Implemented on buses at the time of this plan.) - emergency/panic button(s) and remote surveillance. - surveillance via on-board cameras.
-(Implemented on buses at the time of this plan.) - surveillance via cameras along routes and at park-and-ride locations.
+(Implemented on buses at the time of this plan.) - · radio systems, enabling voice and data communication in the event of an emergency or on-board threat.
+(Implemented on buses at the time of this plan.)